-Process characteristic Understandability To what extent is the process explicitly defined and how easy is it to understand the process definition?
-Do the process activities culminate in clear results so that the progress of the process is externally visible?
-Visibility To what extent can CASE tools be used to support the process activities?
-Is t he defined process acceptable to and usable by the engineers responsible for producing the software product?
-Is the process designed in such a way that process errors are avoided or trapped before they result in product errors?
-Can the process continue in spite of unexpected problems?
-Can the process evolve to reflect changing organisational requ How fast can the process of delivering a system from a given specification be completed?
-Rapidity
+Process characteristic Description Understandability To what extent is the process explicitly defined and how easy is it to understand the process definition?
+Visibility Do the process activities culminate in clear results so that the progress of the process is externally visible?
+Supportability To what extent can CASE tools be used to support the process activities?
+Acceptability Is the defined process acceptable to and usable by the engineers responsible for producing the software product?
+Reliability Is the process designed in such a way that process errors are avoided or trapped before they result in product errors?
+Robustness Can the process continue in spite of unexpected problems?
+Maintainability Can the process evolve to reflect changing organisational requirements or identified process improvements?
+Rapidity How fast can the process of delivering a system from a given specification be completed?